Varanus92/RF-Yagi-Antennas/README.md

 ## Solution:
 Using CST Studio Suite,
-first design the feeder, for that calculate Lambda for the given frequency -Lambda=c/f
+first design the feeder, for that calculate Lambda for the given frequency -Lambda=c/f to calculate the accurate length of each  להמשיך פה!!!

 ![](Antena_configuration.png)